SMK121/Weather-Script/README.md

 ## Project Overview

+Project Overview

-This project demonstrates the deployment of a Flask weather application to an AWS EC2 instance running Ubuntu
+This project demonstrates how a Python Flask weather application can be deployed to an AWS EC2 virtual machine running Ubuntu and made accessible over the internet.

-The application allows users to enter a UK postcode and retrieve the current weather for that location through a web interface.
-To achieve this, it first converts the postcode into latitude and longitude using the Postcodes.io API before sending those coordinates to the OpenWeather API to retrieve live weather information.
+The application provides a simple web interface where a user enters a UK postcode.
+It first sends the postcode to the Postcodes.io API to obtain the corresponding latitude and longitude coordinates.
+These coordinates are then passed to the OpenWeather API, which returns the current weather conditions for that location.
+Flask processes the requests and displays the results back to the user in the browser.

+To make the application suitable for production, Gunicorn is used as the WSGI application server while Nginx acts as a reverse proxy, forwarding incoming HTTP requests to the Flask application.

 ### Technologies Used